xingliu14/xingliu14.github.io/_posts/2021-12-06-Designing-Data-Intensive-Application-Chapter1.md

 **Reliability**： The system should continue to work *correctly* (performing the correct function at the desired level of performance) even in the face of *adversity* (hardware or software faults, and even human error).

-**Scalability**: As the system *grows* (in data volumn, traffic volume, or complexity), there should be reasonable ways of dealing with that growth.
+**Scalability**: As the system *grows* (in data volume, traffic volume, or complexity), there should be reasonable ways of dealing with that growth.

 **Maintainability**: Over time, many different people will work on the system (engineering and operations, both maintaining current